Estimating Your Pension

 When you begin receiving your pension, any DB pension contributions you paid into the retirement system are paid out first.
 For more information about this topic, read more about your contributions.

 Choose your options carefully

 You must choose your payment option when you apply for your pension.
 After your retirement effective date, you will not be able to change your option or your designated survivor pension beneficiary.
-(However, if you marry after your pension begins, you may be able to name your new spouse as a pension beneficiary under certain conditions.)
-For details. visit our website and navigate to After Retirement.
-When to Contact ORS, Marriage.
+If you get married after you retire, you may be able to add your spouse to your insurance coverage.